cZAlpha/ApplyBot/README.md

 ```

 # Todo
+### General
+- Reinforce anti-bot countermeasures.
+  - Find a way to bypass Cloudflare anti-bot protection for Indeed
+      - Not sure if this is even possible, which really sucks
+  - Find a way to bypass LinkedIn's captcha on login to make it automatic
+### 1. Job Finding
+- Add ability for this program to find jobs based on inputted job titles in config file, location, and distance from location as well as other applicable information such as: pay rate, experience level, etc. (this is highly platform dependant)
+### 2. Job Scraping
+- Ensure that the job description is scraped and placed into the output CSV file, as this is needed for the AI resume tailor
 - Adjust calls to the scraping for specific element function to run through the statistically optimized list of xpaths first, and then fall back on the default list (basically how it is currently done as of writing this).
-This will allow for better efficiency when enough jobs have been scraped.
+This will allow for better efficiency when enough jobs have been scraped
 - Have the bot search for "No longer accepting applications".
 If this is detected at all, disregard the current link being scraped, as its not available.
-This should be another statistic tracked.
+This should be another statistic tracked
+  - This is done for Indeed.com but not for Linkedin.com
 - Write an algorithm to determine how many skills are listed in the job that the user has from the config, giving a percentage score to each job and sorting them by said score.
 More things should be added to how this score it calculated as the project moves forward.
-- Reinforce anti-bot countermeasures.
-  - Find a way to bypass Cloudflare anti-bot protection for Indeed
-  - Find a way to bypass LinkedIn's captcha on login to make it automatic
+### 3. Applying to Jobs
-- Automate application process for easy apply on LinkedIn and Indeed.
+- Automate application process for easy apply on LinkedIn and Indeed
-- Automate application process for Workday websites as much as possible.
+- Automate application process for Workday websites as much as possible
+- Finish automating Greenhouse.io websites as much as possible
-  - This will involve account creation, and tracking of login information.
+- These will involve account creation, and tracking of login information.
 This should be done in a file outside of this project so that login information is not sent to Github, likely in a CSV file on the desktop, or wherever and whose file path will be set in a config.
-- Integrate generative AI using Ollama to adjust resume for specific job postings to ensure highest likelihood of bypassing ATS.
+- Finish generative AI using Ollama to adjust resume for specific job postings to ensure highest likelihood of bypassing ATS.
-- Add ability for this program to find jobs based on inputted job titles in config file, location, and distance from location as well as other applicable information such as: pay rate, experience level, etc. (this is highly platform dependant)
-- More that I haven't thought of yet.
+  - Status: Ridden with issues
+    - Typically lengthens resume from 1 -> 2 pages due to mainly formatting issues.
+    - Will relatively often lie about skills the user possesses.
 <br><br>

-## Note From Author
+## Notes From Author

 ### Your Data
 I'm not Google (stop using Chrome!), this bot does not and will never collect you data.